-Why are organic search results so much more important?
+Why are organic search results so important?

 Click-through rates also greatly depend on the link’s position on the first page.
-Studies since 2006 have consistently shown that the first organic search result (organic meaning not a paid ad) on the first page gets at least 30% of clicks, and the first three search results get between 50-60% of clicks.
+Studies since 2006 have consistently shown that the first organic search result (organic meaning not a paid ad) on the first page gets at least 30% of clicks, and the top three search results get between 50-60% of clicks.
 Organic traffic is incredibly important because it is a targeted search result.

 The value of Google search result positions are just like headlines on a newspaper: the first 3-5 results are like the top headlines “above the fold.”
-The most important articles are placed “above the fold,” since that is what people will always see first.
+The most important articles are placed “above the fold,” since that is what people will always see immediately.

-Overall, searchers also tend to ignore ads, which are placed above and to the right of organic search results.
+Overall, searchers tend to ignore ads, which are placed above and to the right of organic search results.
 According to Michael Hodgdon of Infront Webworks, 90% of clicks on the first page of Google’s search results are made on organic links, and only 10% go to paid Google ads.

 What key factors make a website rank higher on Google?

-You also want to make sure your content is original and insightful.
+You also want to make sure your content is original, insightful, and mobile-friendly.
 Organic rankings depend on how good your website is at matching a search query, which is the question a user types into Google.
-How good your website is at answering that question, is up to Google.
+Your website’s ability to answer that question is up to Google.